vennbury/lessons/python/basics/introduction/asking-for-help.md

 ---
-title: "Intro to programming"
-header: "Introduction to programming"
+title: "Asking for Help"
+header: "Asking for Help"
-priority: "2"
+priority: "4"
-tags:
-  - nextjs
 dictionary: {}
 ---